 What You’ll Need:

 Pour a gallon of milk into your crockpot.
-I used my big, seven-quart crockpot.
+You’ll need a 5-quart (or bigger) crockpot for this.
 If you have a smaller crockpot, or just want a smaller batch of yogurt, you can cut the recipe to meet your needs.

 Position a meat thermometer in the crockpot, so you can keep up with the temperature of the milk.
 I stuck mine through a piece of ribbon to keep it from falling in, and tied the other end of the ribbon to my crockpot handle.